smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 The test is readable, and the README clearly explains its purpose.

-The test is reliable and stable when run with a count of 30.
+The test is reliable and stable when run with a `-count 30`.

 If your project includes multiple use cases and functionality suitable for end-to-end testing, you can add additional tests at this level.